sethnewton/wikimedia/README.md

 - Fastest way to handle writes in node?
 Is there even an answer to this question?
 - How to handle session/ownership for file revisions?
 - How to roll out updates to all the servers?
+- How would I improve upon the fileupload->store a copy->create a copy->mv extra copy workflow over the "real" file workflow?